Whale shark: Diet

 The whale shark is an active feeder, targeting concentrations of plankton or fish.
 It is able to ram filter feed or can gulp in a stationary position.
 This is in contrast to the passive feeding basking shark, which does not pump water.
 Instead, it swims to force water across its gills.

 A juvenile whale shark is estimated to eat 21 kg (46 pounds) of plankton per day.

 The BBC program Planet Earth filmed a whale shark feeding on a school of small fish.
 The same documentary showed footage of a whale shark timing its arrival to coincide with the mass spawning of fish shoals and feeding on the resultant clouds of eggs and sperm.

-Whale sharks are known to prey on a range of planktonic and small nektonic organisms that are spatiotemporally patchy.
-These include krill, crab larvae, jellyfish, sardines, anchovies, mackerels, small tunas, and squid.
-In ram filter feeding, the fish swims forward at constant speed with its mouth fully open, straining prey particles from the water by forward propulsion.
-This is also called ‘passive feeding’, which usually occurs when prey is present at low density.

-Due their mode of feeding, whale sharks are susceptible to the ingestion of microplastics.
+Due to their mode of feeding, whale sharks are susceptible to the ingestion of microplastics.
 As such, the presence of microplastics in whale shark scat was recently confirmed.

 Relationship with humans

 Behavior toward divers

-Despite its size, the whale shark does not pose any danger to humans.
-Whale sharks are docile fish and sometimes allow swimmers to catch a ride, although this practice is discouraged by shark scientists and conservationists because of the disturbance to the sharks.
+Despite their great size, whale sharks pose no danger to humans.
 Younger whale sharks are gentle and can play with divers.
 Underwater photographers such as Fiona Ayerst have photographed them swimming close to humans without any danger.
+Although whale sharks are docile fish, touching or riding the sharks is strictly forbidden and fineable in most countries, as it can cause serious harm to the animal.

 The shark is seen by divers in many places, including the Bay Islands in Honduras, Thailand, Indonesia (Bone Bolango, Cendrawasih Bay), the Philippines, the Maldives close to Maamigili (South Ari Atoll), the Red Sea, Western Australia (Ningaloo Reef, Christmas Island), Taiwan, Panama (Coiba Island), Belize, Tofo Beach in Mozambique, Sodwana Bay (Greater St. Lucia Wetland Park) in South Africa, the Galapagos Islands, Saint Helena, Isla Mujeres (Caribbean Sea), La Paz, Baja California Sur and Bahía de los Ángeles in Mexico, the Seychelles, West Malaysia, islands off eastern peninsular Malaysia, India, Sri Lanka, Oman, Fujairah, Puerto Rico, and other parts of the Caribbean.
 Juveniles can be found near the shore in the Gulf of Tadjoura, near Djibouti, in the Horn of Africa.